aweymo/cs_land/index.md

     headline: Purpose
     slug: p1
-    content: The intention of this work is to bring both the industrial interests that influenced media representation and the lived experience of the communities affected by that language down to a human scale.
-During this period in American history, racial animosity was frequently used to divide labor, leading immigrant groups to undercut one another to the industrialist's advantage.
-Racial provocations would also be used as a straw man for industrialists to argue against anti-monopoly legislation, shape narratives around land development and act opportunistically during times of war.
+    content: The intention of this work is to bring both the industrial interests that influenced media representation, and the lived experience of the communities affected by that language down to a human scale.
+By analyzing these documents and noting how different communities were being represented depending on commercial interests, we can make new connections and understand the origins of seemingly constant cultural perceptions.
+This project serves primarily as a pedagogical tool and a methodology for analyzing historical material through increased access points through visual, audio, geospatial and text elements.
   col_2:
     headline: Relevance
     slug: p2